LCSB-BioCore/COBREXA.jl/docs/src/basic_analysis.md

 ```
 ## Flux variability analysis (FVA)
 Flux variability analysis can also be used to investigate the degeneracy associated with flux balance analysis derived solutions (see also [Sampling Tools](@ref)).
-`CobraTools.jl` exposes `fva` that sequentially maximizes and minimizes each reaction in a model subject to the constraint that each optimization problem also satisfies an initial FBA type objective optimum, below denoted by ``v_{\mu}=\mu``,
+`COBREXA.jl` exposes `fva` that sequentially maximizes and minimizes each reaction in a model subject to the constraint that each optimization problem also satisfies an initial FBA type objective optimum, below denoted by ``v_{\mu}=\mu``,
 ```math
 \begin{aligned}
 & \underset{v}{\text{max or min}}